SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/create.md

 ## <a id="create-guide" />Create a sales guide

-Once you have created stages and specified a sale type for the sales guide, you can design the sales guide itself by adding follow-ups and/or documents for each stage.
+After you have created stages and specified a sale type for the sales guide, you can design the sales guide itself by adding follow-ups and/or documents for each stage.

 1. Click the **Workflow** button in the Navigator (![icon][img1]).